 - The award-winning coast of Sussex isn’t just about days at the seaside – the seafood’s well worth the trip too.
 Head to The Little Fish Market in Hove, which (as the name suggests) started out as a fish market and now serves the seafood instead of selling it.
 It’s very popular and quite small, so booking ahead is advised.

 - For somewhere that has all the welcoming atmosphere of a country inn but the cuisine of a high-end restaurant, try The Earl of March in Lavant.
 This takes pub eating to the next level, with dishes such as pork with honey roast pumpkin and pan fried sole with pomme anna gracing the menu.

 - It’s getting increasingly hard to find, but the oddly named Sussex Pond Pudding is definitely worth trying if you see it – it’s a suet pudding with an entire caramelised lemon inside it, and makes for a hearty dessert (so leave some room!).

-- Huffed chicken is a pasty make with chicken, apple and walnuts – like the pond pudding, it’s getting increasingly rarer on menus but is well worth a try if you find it.#
+- Huffed chicken is a pasty made with chicken, apple and walnuts – like the pond pudding, it’s getting increasingly rarer on menus but is well worth a try if you find it.

-- Sussex is also the home of one of the UK’s only sparkling wines, Nyetimber.
-British sparkling wines are getting a better and better reputation as time goes on, so get in early and dine out on eth fact you were drinking it before it was fashionable.
+- Sussex is also the home to one of the UK’s only sparkling wines, Nyetimber.
+British sparkling wines are getting a better and better reputation as time goes on, so get in early and dine out on the fact you were drinking it before it was fashionable.